 We define curriculum as the totality of a child’s experience at Sythwood Primary and Nursery School.
 It is the values that they learn, the experiences they enjoy, the relationships they develop, the knowledge and skills they learn.
+It promotes the diverse and inclusive nature of our school community and does not discriminate.
+More information about our approach to equality can be found in the Key Information and Policies section of this website.

 Our school motto of Be Ready, Be Safe, Be Respectful, Be Your Best is a core thread that runs through our curriculum; it is the language we use, the behaviours we model and expect and the aspirations we hold.
 We believe that an effective curriculum offers the knowledge and cultural capital to succeed in life; our children leave Sythwood suitably equipped to become interested and interesting adults, able to contribute positively to the well-being of their community and to wider society.